 - Vanilla extract

 This frosting also holds its shape nicely if you want to pipe it onto the cake.
-After I finished decorating my cake, I swapped out the round tip for a star one and used some of my leftover frosting to add accents with this.

-Steps for Baking Lemon Berry Cake
+đ Steps for Baking this Easy Lemon Blueberry Cake

-Line three 6” cake pans with parchment paper.
+Step 1: Line three 6â round cake pans with parchment paper.
 Alternatively, you can generously butter and flour the pans or use non-stick baking spray.
-Whatever you decide, it’s important to use proper baking release spray or butter and flour so that your layers don’t stick to the pan.
+Whatever you decide, itâs important to use proper baking release spray or butter and flour so that your layers don't stick to the pan.

-Using the paddle attachment in the bowl of a stand mixer, beat your sugar and lemon zest together for 1 minute.
+Step 3: Using the paddle attachment in the bowl of a stand mixer, beat your sugar and lemon zest together for 1 minute.
 This helps release the oil of the lemon peel into your cake.

-Then add your butter, vanilla and lemon extract to cream them together on medium speed for 4 minutes.
+Step 4: Then add your butter, vanilla and lemon extract to cream them together on medium speed for 4 minutes.
 Stop mixer and scrape down the sides of the bowl.

-Add the bowl of wet ingredients to the dry, mixing gently until just combined.
+Step 6: Add the bowl of wet ingredients to the dry, mixing gently until just combined.

-In a small bowl, toss blueberries with tablespoon of flour before gently folding them into batter.
+Step 7: In a small bowl, toss blueberries with tablespoon of flour before gently folding them into batter and pouring it evenly into your prepared cake pans (about 420 grams in each pan).

+Step 8: Bake layers in preheated oven for 35 - 40 minutes or until layers appear buttery and dense but bounce back at the touch of your finger.
 Let cakes cool in pans about 10-15 minutes before transferring to a wire rack to cool completely before frosting.

 Want to avoid crumbs getting everywhere in your frosting as you decorate your cake?
 Work with a cold cake and freeze your layers!

 After baking most of my cakes, I freeze them so that I can apply the frosting or buttercream more easily without crumbs getting in my way.
-If the cake is cold when you decorate it, the crumbs are held in place.

 Once your cake is no longer warm from the oven, you can wrap it in plastic wrap.
 Set it on a flat surface like a cooling rack and gently wrap your cake layers.